 Can Workout Supplements Affect Sperm Production?

-Workout supplements can affect sperm cell production because they may contain illegal substances that interrupt brain signals that stimulate the release of hormones responsible for producing sperm cells.
+Workout supplements can affect sperm cell production as they may contain illegal substances that disrupt the release of hormones responsible for producing sperm cells.

 7 Ingredients That Affect Sperm Quality

-Pre-workout ingredients affect sperm quality by increasing energy production, protecting DNA from oxidation, and promoting healthy testosterone levels in the blood.
+Several pre-workout ingredients listed below can potentially impact sperm quality by increasing energy production, protecting DNA from oxidation, and promoting healthy testosterone levels in the blood.

 1. Caffeine